chase-moskal/renraku/README.md

   })()
   ```
 - so in short
-  - renraku has handy functions to turn topic objects into api servers or clients
+  - renraku bridges the gap with handy functions that turn topic objects into api servers or clients
-  - decoupled architecture is insanely cool for mocks/tests/development in ways that are beyond your understanding
+  - properly decoupled architecture is insanely cool for mocks/tests/development in ways that are yet beyond your current understanding

 ### ⛩️ RENRAKU LESSON FOUR — *advanced curries reduce repetition for auth and more*